mariamisa/learn-redux/README.md

 is specific kind of redux function that can contain async logic
     * An inside thunk function, which gets dispatch and getState as arguments
     * The outside creator function, which creates and returns the thunk function

+## middleware
+The Redux store can be extended with "middleware", which are a kind of add-on or plugin that can add extra abilities.
+The most common reason to use middleware is to let you write code that can have async logic, but still talk to the store at the same time.
+They can also modify the store so that we can call dispatch() and pass in values that are not plain action objects, like functions or Promises.
+The Redux Thunk middleware modifies the store to let you pass functions into dispatch.

+### component state and forms
+* we don't have to store every thing inside the redux just we can useState for it (the global state inside the redux store but the local state inside the state component)